sidneynakatani/chikyuu/README.md

 # Chikyuu
-Project to study about GPS(Global Positioning System).
+Project to study about GPS(Global Positioning System) using Gps Neo6mv2 module, NodeJs and Arduino.

 ## Getting Started